tursilion/newpic/readme.md

 path=<path to pictures>
  Specify the path which will be recursively scanned for image files.
 Default is the working folder.
+ This argument may be repeated to scan multiple paths.

 map=<path to map file>
  Mainly intended for mosaics - will output a map of the mosaic with one line per image.
 If the input